jesse-wei/jessewei.dev-PaperMod/README.md

 ## jessewei.dev-PaperMod

+This website should still be deployed at [https://main--cheerful-mousse-b9d87b.netlify.app](https://main--cheerful-mousse-b9d87b.netlify.app).

-My old website made using [Hugo](https://gohugo.io) with the [PaperMod](https://github.com/adityatelange/hugo-PaperMod) theme.
+It was made using [Hugo](https://gohugo.io) with the [PaperMod](https://github.com/adityatelange/hugo-PaperMod) theme.
 Deployed on [Netlify](https://www.netlify.com).

-This website should still be deployed at [https://cheerful-mousse-b9d87b.netlify.app](https://cheerful-mousse-b9d87b.netlify.app).

 ## Deploy locally